andrew/ultimate-awesome/README.md

 - [awesome-phages](https://github.com/voorloopnul/awesome-phages) - A curated list of phage related software and computational resources for phage scientists, bioinformaticians and enthusiasts.
 - [awesome-RSFMs](https://github.com/xiaoaoran/awesome-RSFMs) - Official repo for "Foundation Models for Remote Sensing and Earth Observation: A Survey".
 - [awesome-feature-engineering](https://github.com/xiaoganghan/awesome-feature-engineering) - A curated list of feature engineering techniques for image and text machine learning.
+- [Awesome-AI-for-Materials-Generation](https://github.com/ZhixunLEE/Awesome-AI-for-Materials-Generation) - [arXiv 2025] Materials Generation in the Era of Artificial Intelligence: A Comprehensive Survey.
 - [awesome-iOS-security-tools](https://github.com/0xdad0/awesome-iOS-security-tools) - A collection of iOS tools designed for security purposes.
 - [Awesome-Gemini-Apps](https://github.com/AbdooMohamedd/Awesome-Gemini-Apps) - A curated list of projects powered by the Google Gemini API.
 Explore innovative applications and ideas from the Gemini API competition that showcase the capabilities of Gemini technology.
 - [LearningDevOpsUkraine](https://github.com/allozavrr/LearningDevOpsUkraine) - LearningDevOpsUkraine.